My father, a truly remarkable man, passed away at age 79 in 2002. One of the most important things he taught me was the importance of setting goals

 Above right: The Swiss were on a comeback!

-Above left: Almost all the fans were Canadian, so I don't think they really cared who won.
+Left: Almost all the fans were Canadian, so I don't think they really cared who

-Above center: Carmen Schaeffer, a Swiss curler.
+Above left: Carmen Schaeffer, a Swiss curler.
 I learned how to curl a few years ago when I lived in Seattle.
 But

 unfortunately, I never met any curlers who looked like Carmen.